 Atmospheric & Vacuum Distillation Units

 The primary process unit of the Lube-I Refinery is distillation of electrically Desalted Crude Oil in two stages.
-In the first stage, the atmospheric distillation; the relatively light fuel components, Gases, Naphtha, Kerosene and Light Diesel Oil are separated from the parent Crude Oil.
+In the first stage, the atmospheric distillation; the relatively light fuel components, Gases, Naphtha, Kerosene and High speed diesel Oil are separated from the parent Crude Oil.
 The remaining reduced crude (Furnace Oil) is then processed under vacuum in the second distillation stage to produce Gas Oil (Diesel), Lubricating Oil Distillates and Vacuum Residue.

 The second Lube Refinery starts with a vacuum distillation unit.
 The feedstock (Reduced Crude) obtained from Fuel Refinery is converted into High Speed Diesel Oil, Light Diesel Oil, Lubricating Oil Distillates and Vacuum Residue.